Basic Algorithm Templates

 Common problem categories:

-2. For two sequences, maintain some kind of order, like merging two ordered sequences in merge sort
+(2) For two sequences, maintain a certain order, such as merging two ordered sequences in merge sort

 7 Discretization